devclub-iitd/SDE-Prep/problem-of-the-day/day09/dev.md

 For theory, follow [W3 Schools](https://www.w3schools.com/sql/sql_join.asp), and read the complete article.

 For practice, checkout this : [PracticePaper.in](https://practicepaper.in/gate-cse/sql).
-It contains Gate questions on SQL, which are important as they provide rigorous, real-world scenarios to test your understanding and application of SQL joins, enhancing your problem-solving skills and preparing you for job interviews.
+It contains Gate questions on SQL, which are important as it is a good problemset on a national pattern and many companies pick their Interview questions from here.

 We'll cover more advanced topics in the upcoming weeks...
 So Stay tuned...